ZoeELin/Ad-Managing/README.md

 ## Quick Start
 Go to https://ad-managing.onrender.com to view the site.

-https://ad-managing.onrender.com/api/v1/ad to GET the data.
+Search from https://ad-managing.onrender.com/api/v1/ad to GET the data.

 ## Installation and Use